vorSherer/code-301-prework/windows/wsl.md

 ## Install Heroku CLI

-Go to [this link](https://devcenter.heroku.com/articles/heroku-cli) and follow the Ubuntu install instructions.
+Go to [this link](https://devcenter.heroku.com/articles/heroku-cli) and follow the **standalone** install instructions.
 This will install the Heroku CLI on your Ubuntu FS.
 This allows the CLI to run in a POSIX environment, fixing the `Heroku:pg push` issue that exists on Windows.

 **Verify Installation**